malariawest/hello-world/README.md

 # hello-world
-My eyes are open
+My eyes are open.
-I like editing and losing my work
+I like editing and losing my work.